Myths, Truths, and FAQs about Bankruptcy

 I HAVE FILED BANKRUPTCY IN THE PAST, CAN I FILE AGAIN?

 Filing for bankruptcy can limit your ability to file again in the future.
 Generally, if you file for Chapter 7 bankruptcy, you cannot do so again for 8 years.
 However, you may still be eligible to file for Chapter 13 bankruptcy.

 WHAT IS THE TIMELINE OF A BANKRUPTCY CASE?

-Generally, a Chapter 7 case will take around four months from the date of filing until the date of discharge.
-A Chapter 13 Plan will take between three to five years, but it is often possible to complete your case sooner than that.
+A Chapter 7 case will usually take around four months from the date of filing until the date of discharge.
+A Chapter 13 Plan will usually take between three to five years, but it is often possible to complete your case sooner than that.

 HOW MUCH DOES IT COST?